hindu-comm/weblogs/manasataramgini/2017/06/2017-06-11_some-personal-reflections-on-carl-gauss-bernhard-riemann-and-associated-matters.md

 discovery at a given point in time (though I fully acknowledge more mundane explanations can as well explain this phenomenon).
-Looking at it this way one might gain that dispassionate view of one’s place in history even as the one which Kalhaṇa spoke off in the rising and sinking of the waves of the kings of Kashmir.
+Looking at it this way one might gain that dispassionate view of one’s place in history even as the one whichKalhaṇa spoke off in the rising and sinking of the waves of the kings of Kashmir.
 Yet, as with the discoverers of non-Euclidean geometries who gets the credit can be very varied.
 You may not get it even if you were the first to announce your findings.
 Ones fate can span the whole spectrum from a Wachter to a Lobachevsky.
-Much of this depends on one’s personal fate an system in which one is working.
+Much of this depends on one’s personal fate and the system in which one is working.
 In the case of the Hindu researchers the absence of a national system like the Sanskrit cosmopolis of their heydays means they mostly perish unknown – a fate which even someone like Ramanujan only narrowly escaped.
 Despite being in the then back-waters it was Lobachevsky’s luck to get the lion’s share of the credit with his aggressive reworkings and translations published in French and German.
 Overshadowed by Gauss, the Germans and Bolyai mostly wilted away.
 However, in the case of Bolyai at least he was destined for much posthumous fame.
 In the case of Wachter his early death at the age 25 despite some praise from Gauss resulted in the loss of any claim in the honor that could have been his.
-Indeed, even as one is close to ascending the pīṭha of the sarvajña Vaivasvata could drag you away.
+Indeed, even as one is close to ascending the pīṭha of the sarvajña, Vaivasvata could drag you away.

-Thus indeed came the end of Riemann.
+Thus, indeed camethe end of Riemann.
 Afflicted by disease he went to the warm clime of Italy in the last summer of his life.
 Dedekind, the last student of Gauss and peer of Riemann writes: “*His strength declined rapidly, and he himself felt that his end was near.
 But still, the day before his death, resting under a fig tree, his soul filled with joy at the glorious landscape, he worked on his final work which unfortunately, was left unfinished.*” This last work was what was to place Riemann on the path of the sarvajña – it was his foray into biophysics – a study of the mechanism of the vertebrate ear.
 Studying the anatomy of the middle ear based on his rival von Helmholtz’s work he reasoned that there must be a physical quantity inherent in the geometry of the wave pattern that remains invariant as its transmitted from the eardrum to the cochlea.
 He identified this invariant as timbre and proposed that the auditory apparatus transmits to the fluid of the inner ear the variation in air pressure at every moment at a constant ratio of amplification (from Ritchey’s account of Riemann’s ear work).
 Penetrating various domains of knowledge with deep philosophical vision, in some ways like the yavana Plato of yore, Riemann took with him to his grave many ideas that were ahead of his age.